 The active substance is carbimazole.
 Each tablet contains 5mg carbimazole.

-The tablets also contain sucrose, lactose monohydrate, acacia, talc, maize starch, magnesium stearate, gelatin and red iron oxide (E172).
+The other ingredients are sucrose, lactose monohydrate, acacia, talc, maize starch, magnesium stearate, gelatin and red iron oxide (E172).

-What Carbimazole 5mg Tablets look like and contents of the pack
+What Carbimazole looks like and content of the pack

-Carbimazole 5mg are pink, circular tablets with 'Neo 5' on one side and plain on the reverse.
+Carbimazole 5mg tablets are pink, round, biconvex, uncoated tablets with Neo 5 stamped on one side and plain on the other.

-Carbimazole 5mg Tablets come in packs of 100 tablets.
+Carbimazole 5mg is available in plastic bottles of 100 tablets.